RongxinZhang/interactive-device/lab1/write_up.md

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**

-AnalogueWrite sends an analog voltage using PWN pulse-width modulation to specific pins.
-We can then set the a specific value between 0 and 255.
-However, DigitalWrite only provides 2 values, HIGH and LOW which.
-Furthermore, digital write is based purely on the amount voltage control, where HIGH=5V and LOW=0V.
+AnalogueWrite sends an analog voltage using PWN (pulse-width modulation) to specific pins.
+We can then set the a specific value between 0 and 255 of the voltage.
+As a result, it gives you more fine grained control over how .
+However, DigitalWrite only provides 2 values, HIGH and LOW where `HIGH=5V` and `LOW=0V`.

 [reference](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/)